-Please note that a Safety Statement (within the meaning of the Safety, Health and Welfare at Work Act 2005) is also required for your service in accordance with Regulation 6 - Registration of Pre-School Service.
-See Appendix 21.
+&lt;sup>10 Please note that a Safety Statement (within the meaning of the Safety, Health and Welfare at Work Act 2005) is also required for your service in accordance with Regulation 6 - Registration of Pre-School Service.
+See Appendix 17.
 Your Safety Statement is required at Registration and Re-Registration.

-- Policy on Administration of Medication -See Appendix 3. - Policy on Infection Control See Appendix 4. - Policy on Managing Behaviour See Appendix 5. - Policy on Safe Sleep (for children under 2 years) See Appendix 6. - Fire Safety Policy See Appendix 7. - Inclusion Policy See Appendix 8. - Outings Policy (where children attending the service are brought on such outings) - See Appendix 9. - Policy on Accidents and Incidents See Appendix 10. - Policy on Authorisation to Collect Children See Appendix 11. - Policy on Healthy Eating See Appendix 12. - Policy on Outdoor Play (where such play is provided to children attending the service) - See Appendix 13. - Policy on Staff Absences (not applicable to sole operator) See Appendix 14. - Policy on the Use of the Internet and Photographic and Recording Devices - See Appendix 15. - Recruitment Policy See Appendix 16. - Risk Management Policy See Appendix 17. - Settling-in Policy See Appendix 18. - Staff Training Policy See Appendix 19. - Staff Supervision Policy (not applicable to sole operator) - See Appendix 20.
+- Policy on Authorisation to Collect Children See Appendix 11. - Policy on Healthy Eating See Appendix 12. - Policy on Outdoor Play (where such play is provided to children attending the service) See Appendix 13. - Policy on the Use of the Internet and Photographic and Recording Devices - See Appendix 14. - Risk Management Policy See Appendix 15. - Settling-in Policy See Appendix 16.

-12. Communication of policies, procedures and statements
+5. Communication of policies, procedures and statements